 PTSD affects around 1 in 3 people after a traumatic event.
 PTSD can occur at any age, including childhood.

 Around 40% of people with PTSD will have suffered a sudden bereavement of someone close to them.

 Women are more likely to develop PTSD than are men.
-(10% of women compared with 5% of men) This may be due to the fact that women are more likely to be victims of domestic violence, abuse and rape.
+This may be due to the fact that women are more likely to be victims of domestic violence, abuse, and rape.